pavitranew/session-7-rest-ang/README.md

 The URL path is the root of the site, the handling method is an anonymous function, and the response is plain text.

-Run the app using `nodemon index.js` and make a change to res.send in server.js.
-Note the app restarts.
+Run the app using `npm run server`.

+Make a change to res.send in index.js to check that the server restarts.

 Refresh the browser and note the res (response) object being dumped into the console.

 (Keep an eye on the nodemon process during this exercise to see if it is hanging.)